Funeral (Phoebe Bridgers song): Background and composition

 "Funeral" is based on the funeral and death of Bridgers's close friend, who overdosed on heroin.
 She recalls the experience of speaking to her friend's father after his death, with the lyrics: "And I've been talking to his dad/ It makes me so sad/ When I think too much about it I can't breathe".

 Bridgers illustrates her struggle with depression and her ideation of death: "And I have this dream where I'm screaming under water/ While my friends are waving from the shore".
 Bridgers has said that much of her music is inspired by death: "I do think about dying a lot.
 I feel like a lot of my friends, especially artists, are consumed with this idea of the inevitability of death".
 Bridgers also has spoken about how intimate and emotional "Funeral" is for her: "Every time I sing that song, I get a little bit uncomfortable because it’s so personal".

 The song is a downbeat, acoustic track that begins and ends with the distortion of an electric guitar.
 Bridgers's gentle, feathery vocals and lamenting lyrics are accompanied by an acoustic guitar throughout, with string arrangements coming through on the chorus.
 The chorus's repeating lyrics—"Jesus Christ, I'm so blue all the time/ And that's just how I feel/ Always have and always will"—highlight the recurring cycle of depression.

-Lyric Video

 Along with the track, the accompanying lyric video for "Funeral" was released on September 12, 2017.
 The video depicts Bridgers in black and white, her face only partially lit, singing the song against a black background.